 Prerequisite: Completion of Graduate Nursing Core and Concentration courses.

-Note: NSG 590 is a core nursing course, and is the last class taken in the Nurse Executive sequence.
+Note: NSG 590 is a core nursing course, and is the last class taken in the program sequence.

 This course examines the executive level leadership skills necessary to excel within the rapidly changing health care environment of the future.
 Emphasis is placed on understanding how the individualized leadership styles of today's health care executives shape the culture and vision of the organizations of tomorrow.
 This course also provides an in-depth analysis of how building an autonomous, ethical, and diverse leadership team and workforce assists the executive in developing solutions to complex organizational problems.